Identity Ontology™: You Know What To Do But Still Don't Do It

 6. SCATTERED (Static - The Warning State)

-• Recognition signs: Email loops, tab hopping, fake productivity
+Recognition signs: Email loops, tab hopping, fake productivity, restless energy

-• Common triggers: Overwhelm, fear, unclear priorities, too much coffee
+Common triggers: Overwhelm, fear, unclear priorities, too much coffee, avoiding something

 7. GEAR-UPPER (Transitional Identity)

-• Magic words: "Just for 2 minutes" or "I'll only open the document"
+Magic words: "Just for 2 minutes" / "I'll only open the document" / "One small thing"

 8. SELF-CARING (Motion Identity)

-• Sucks for: People pleasing, pushing through when empty
+Friction points: People pleasing, pushing through when empty, external expectations

 Beyond the Basic Eight